-There are four additional sub-studies you may be invited to consent to: a) Physical examination and performance, b) blood and urine testing, c) DXA scanning and d) skin biopsy.
+There are four additional sub-studies you may be invited to consent on behalf of your child into:

+a) Physical examination and performance, b) blood and urine testing, c) DXA scanning and d) skin biopsy.

-For the sub-studies if you agree to attend one or more study visits, you will have an additional opportunity to ask further questions before giving written informed consent at your visit for the relevant assessment.
+For the sub-studies if you agree for your child to attend one or more study visits, you will have an additional opportunity to ask further questions before giving written informed consent on behalf of your child at the visit for the relevant assessment.

-What are the possible disadvantages and risks of taking part?
+What are the possible disadvantages and risk of taking part?

 This study has a low risk of harm.
-With the exception of sharing your NHS number, date of birth and full name with other authorized research administrators whose research you have consented to, in order to link your data across research studies, the secure and confidential parts of the website will only be accessible to those authorized individuals, yourself and our website administrator.
+With the exception of sharing your child's NHS number, date of birth and full name with other authorized research administrators whose research you have consented to, in order to link your child's data across research studies, the secure and confidential parts of the website will only be accessible to those authorized individuals, yourself, your child and our website administrator.